based2/KB/network/ip_filter.md

 block from any to 104.21.3.91
 # US cloudflare.com https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.4.159
+# DNS https://red.flag.domains/posts/2024-03-11/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com dossiers-antai[.fr]
+block from any to 104.21.6.0/24
+# DNS https://red.flag.domains/posts/2024-03-11/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com dossiers-antai[.fr]
+block from any to 104.21.6.24
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.6.239
 # https://tracker.viriback.com/index.php?q=Lokibot